zonemaster/zonemaster-backend/docs/installation.md

 #### 5.3.2.1 CentOS

 >
-> At this time there is no instruction for configuring and creating a database
+> At this time there is no instruction for creating a database in PostgreSQL.
-> in PostgreSQL on CentOS.
 >

-### 5.3.2.2 Debian and Ubuntu
+#### 5.3.2.2 Debian and Ubuntu

 Connect to Postgres as a user with administrative privileges and set things up: